 Upcoming League Sign/Veto Webinar

-The League is hosting a webinar on Tuesday, Sept.17 (10 –11:45 a.m.) for a review of the top priority bills that for cities to advocate for a signature or veto by Gov. Gavin Newsom.
-The legislative session ends on Friday, Sept.
-13 and the Governor has an Oct.15 deadline to sign or veto measures approved by the Legislature.
+The League is hosting a webinar on Wednesday, Sept.
+2 for a review of the top priority bills for cities to advocate for a signature or veto by the Governor.
+The legislative session ends on Monday, Aug.
+31 and the Governor has a Sept.
+30 deadline to sign or veto measures approved by the Legislature.
 This period will be the final opportunity for city officials to voice their support or opposition to the Governor on key bills.
-Register online
+Register online.